 Add tamarind extract.
 Add 1 teaspoon of salt or as required.
 Test the sourness of the mixture, If it is too sour add water and salt to balance.

 Add turmeric powder and bring the mixture to boil.

 Add chopped coriander leaves.
 When you start seeing bubbles on the surface.
 Switch off the flame and cover it with the lid.

-- In a mixer jar, aadd black pepper, cumin seeds, garlic cloves, tomatoes.
+- In a blender, add black pepper, cumin seeds, garlic cloves, tomato.
 And grind them coarsely, keep it aside.

 - Now add the ground mixture to the pan and saute for a minute until the mixture becomes thick.

-- Add chopped coriander leaves.
-When you start seeing bubbles on the surface.
-Switch off the flame and cover it with the lid.
+- When you start seeing bubbles and frothy on the top.
+Switch off the heat and cover it with the lid.

 - Serve pepper rasam with white rice.